yohelperez/yohelperez/README.md

 - 👋 Hi, I’m @yohelperez
-- 👀 I’m interested in Frontend Development and Software development in general.
+- 👀 I’m interested in becoming a fullstack developer.
-- 🌱 I’m currently studying Software Engineering at Universidad de Antioquia and learning Javascript and React in my free time.
+- 🌱 I’m currently studying Software Engineering at Universidad de Antioquia and learning Python and Javascript in my free time.
 - 📫 How to reach me: Find me at perezyohel@gmail.com. and LinkedIn: https://www.linkedin.com/in/yohel-p%C3%A9rez-0b05551a9/

 <!---